sfigg/commercialization-public/docset/manufacture/sxs/windows-10-deployment-for-system-builders.md

 1. Upon deploying your model specific image to destination computers, boot the computer with master image for the first time in AUDIT mode

-    **Important**: In order to minimize the first boot time, (Boot > Specialize > OOBE > Start screen) specialize pass must be completed in the factory.
+    Important: In order to minimize the first boot time, (Boot > Specialize > OOBE > Start screen) specialize pass must be completed in the factory.
 Specialize pass will configure hardware specific information which Windows will run on.

     For more information about the first boot time requirements, see [Windows Policy for System Builders](http://www.microsoft.com/oem/en/pages/download.aspx?wpid=w_w8_008).